Skip to main content

 It’s time to broaden your perspective.
 Too many business owners think only of their computers when it comes to security.

 Do you want to learn even more about your network security and how your hard drives are at risk?
-Read our article, Data Breaches and Your Digital Copier Hard Drive – What You Need to Do.
+Read our article, IT Outsourcing Solutions: Top 7 Hidden Costs of a Data Breach

-4. SMBs Are as At-risk as Large Companies
+4. SMBs Are Just As At-risk as Large Companies

-Like we said earlier, your smaller size business won't prevent you from being a hacking target.
+As we said earlier, your smaller-sized business won't prevent you from being a hacking target.
 Hackers don't discriminate, trust us.

 In fact, your weak security can make you attractive to lazy or less sophisticated hackers – you're low-hanging fruit because many SMBs don't take security seriously.